dn0418/Python-Image-Morpher/README.md

 - When satisfied, click on blend and observe the result!

 ## Development 'To-Do' List:
-- [X] Color Picker Widget (User may specify color used for ~~added/confirmed/chosen points and~~ triangles)
+- :heavy_check_mark: Color Picker Widget (User may specify color used for triangles)
-- [ ] Redo / CTRL + Y (User may redo an action that was previously undone or deleted)
+- Redo / CTRL + Y (User may redo an action that was previously undone or deleted)
-- [X] Full Blend (User may toggle a flag that tells the program to render each ~~0.05~~ specified alpha increment blend and the alpha slider instead displays each frame - this heavily relies on the next point)
+- :heavy_check_mark: Full Blend (User may toggle a flag that tells the program to render each specified alpha increment blend and the alpha slider instead displays each frame)
-- [ ] Improved Performance (Currently, interpolation is the biggest bottleneck, second to the required matrix math)
+- Improved Performance (Currently, interpolation is the biggest bottleneck, second to the required matrix math)

 If you encounter an error, a bug, or if you simply wish to request a change/feature, please file an issue using the tracker that GitHub provides, [here](https://github.com/ddowd97/Morphing/issues).